eshaben/xcm-sdk-mkdocs/docs/example-usage.md

 ```

 !!! note
-    For more information on the `Sdk().getTransferData()` function, including the parameters and returned data, please refer to the [XCM SDK Reference](./reference.md#core-sdk-methods){target=\_blank}.
+    For more information on the `Sdk().getTransferData()` function, including the parameters and returned data, please refer to the [XCM SDK Reference](./reference/methods.md#the-get-transfer-data-method){target=\_blank}.

-As previously mentioned, regardless of which method you use to build the transfer data, you'll generate the same output.
+As previously mentioned, the same output will be generated regardless of which method you use to build the transfer data.

 ??? code "Example response"